Daniel15/LazySentry/README.md

 # Usage

-Use `LazySentry` instead of `@sentry/browser` or `@sentry/react` in your code.
+- Use `LazySentry` instead of `@sentry/browser` or `@sentry/react` in your code.

-Call `init` at some appropriate time, such as after your app has loaded all its main code, or in a `requestIdleCallback` callback.
+- Call `init` at some appropriate time, such as after your app has loaded all its main code, or in a `requestIdleCallback` callback.
+- If you want to use more features from Sentry, add them to `LazySentryImports` then add wrappers for them in `LazySentry`.

 # Support